rapid7/warden/docs/getting-started/Configuration.md

 ### Default Configuration File ###

-The configuration file, located in warden/config/defaults.json below is the default settings for warden.
+The configuration file, located in Warden/config/defaults.json below is the default settings for Warden.

 ~~~json
 {